Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ![A crop as stated below showing an extremely overexposed edge of the Earth](../../assets/images/Radio/lrit-explained.jpg) *Elektro-L3 channel 1 crop received by yours truly from LRIT on 15/8/2024 at 15:42Z.
 Lossy JPEG compression with 60% quality applied.
 Raw image can be found [here](https://sat-archive.cpt-dingus.cc/L-band/Elektro/LRIT/Elektro-L3/2024-08-15_15-30_elektro-lrit_Meti/L3_1_20240815T153000Z.jpg)*

+> Thanks to Lego11 for sharing this explanation!

 If you ever received LRIT at a time slot that has a very low illumination, you know the issue very well - the edge of the Earth often turns solid white from overexposure.
 The reason for this comes from why LRIT exists in the first place - easy data availability.

 Remote stations (for Elektros primarily in Siberia) are often made as cheaply as possible, for LRIT specifically they are too weak to do anything besides applying basic LUTs - they would be unable to do image processing themselves, so it is done for them on the satellite level using histogram equalization.
 While this makes the imagery unusable for more advanced meteorological purposes (since you can't calibrate an equalized image), it is perfectly usable for public visualizations or TV display.

 A question you might have is, whether Roscosmos could just not use a different algorithm depending on the illumination, making the imagery not appear overexposed when fully illuminated.
 The answer is that they could, they just don't.

-> Thanks to lego for sharing this explanation!

 ## Pass rating scale